-In order to safeguard the health of students and the university community, the University of Oregon has expanded its immunization requirements for all incoming students.
-Students are encouraged to satisfy all of their immunization requirements before arriving at the UO.
-The University Health Center can also administer these vaccines to students once they are enrolled and attending.
+In order to safeguard the health of students and the university community, the University of Oregon has immunization requirements for all incoming students.
+Students are encouraged to satisfy their immunization requirements before arriving on campus.
+The University Health Center can also administer these vaccines to students once students are enrolled and attending.
 Please see Costs for Services for vaccine prices at UHC.

 |Vaccine||Proof of Immunization Required|